 Figure 10.
 Veteran contact information.

-The primary phone number (Figure 11) is required so a Caregiver Support Coordinator can contact the Veteran to discuss the application.
+The primary phone number (Figure 11) is required so a Facility Caregiver Support Program Staff member can contact the Veteran to discuss the application.
 Email is not a required field.

 Figure 11.
 Area for primary phone number.